Santhoshkumard11/Cognizant-New-Joiners-FAQs/README.md

-# Cognizant-New-Joiners-FAQs
+# Cognizant New Joiners FAQs
-This repo would give you all you need to know to kick start your career with Cognizant.
+This repo would give you all you need to know to kick-start your career with Cognizant.